Colorado '88

-Colorado '88 is a 3-CD live album from the rock band Phish, recorded over several nights in summer 1988.
+Colorado '88 is a 3-CD live album by American rock band Phish, recorded over several nights in summer 1988.
 Despite having only traveled outside Vermont occasionally, in the New England college and club circuit, Phish embarked on a tour in the west.
 The band played seven shows in ten days to tiny crowds in small bars and restaurants in the ski towns of Telluride and Aspen.
 Colorado '88 collects, in chronological order, the best of those shows, providing a vivid glimpse into the days before the three and four-night stands at amphitheaters and arenas that would distinguish Phish in the years to come.

 Mastered from the original analog cassette tapes, Colorado '88 contains recordings of songs that had not previously been widely traded or heard with such clarity.
 Several of the tracks in the collection had never before appeared on an official Phish release.

 In 2018, new tapes of these shows were found, all of which were in full.